MarckBoge/UFOs/README.md

 ![UFO_Screenshot_5](https://user-images.githubusercontent.com/90155651/188020623-cdf14474-719e-485b-b8ed-b9d3700f8230.png)

-All filter parameters can be entered synchronously for search.
+Also all filter parameters can be entered synchronously for search as well.

 ## Summary